 ct.rcode

 The code then executes the remainder of the R scripts in the /[scenario_name]/model/code/ct/ directory.

-ET

-The ETmodule is a Python program located in /[scenario_name]/model/code/GrowET.py.
-The ModelEntry ET instance calls the com.pb.tlumip.et.ETPythonModel class, which initiates the Python program as a process, redirects its console output to the appropriate loggers, and indicates if the module finished normally or not.
-The specifics of how the process command are formed come from the following property file keys:

-python.executable - the path to the Python program

-et.python.command - the path to the GrowET.py program file

-et.property - the path to the ET-specific property file
+The CT code also creates the External Truck trip tables (currently as a placeholder only).

 TA

 The TA module is used to extract demand information (by time of day and mode) and to run the traffic (highway) assignment and skimming procedures.
 The actual module is the SWIM_VISUM_Main.py script located in the [scenario_name]/model/code/Visum folder.
 The program opens the VISUM version file stored in the year output folder, prepares the assignments, runs the assignment, and writes out assignment results and skims.
-The multi-class assignment is run for auto and truck classes and is run twice – once for peak and once for offpeak.
+The multi-class assignment is run for auto and truck classes and is either run twice – once for peak and once for offpeak, or for the entire day (FULL) – this includes peak (PK), off-peak (OP), afternoon (PM), night (NT) and DAILY assignments.

 TR